A Projective-to-Conformal Fefferman-Type Construction: The Fef ferman-type construction

-\begin{proof} The properties from Corollary \ref{CorLag} imply that the normal conformal Cartan geometry $(\wt\G,\wt\omega)$ can be reduced to a Cartan geometry $(\G,\omega)$ of type $(G,Q)$.
-This Cartan geometry is locally the correspondence space over a Cartan geometry of type $(G,P)$, i.e. a projective geometry, if and only if $\io_{X}\wt{\ka}=0$ for all $X\in f\cong \p/\q$, see \cite{cap-correspondence}. \end{proof} \begin{Remark} For $n=2$ the intermediate $3$-dimensional Lagrangean contact structure can be equivalently viewed as a path geometry (or geometry of second order ODEs modulo point transformations).
-This geometry comes from a projective structure, i.e. the paths are the unparametrised geodesics of a projective class of connections, if and only if one of the two harmonic curvatures vanishes.
-It is shown in \cite{nurowski-sparling-cr,nurowski-metric} that this is equivalent to vanishing of a part (self dual or anti-selfdual) of the Weyl curvature of the induced conformal structure.
-In particular, the condition that $i_{X}\wt{\ka}=0$ for all $X\in f$ can be replaced by the condition that the conformal structure be anti-selfdual. \end{Remark}
+\begin{Remark}Conformal structures induced from $2$-dimensional projective structures are well-studied, see, e.g., \cite{crampin-saunders, dunajski-tod, nurowski-sparling-cr}.
+Notably, the intermediate $3$-dimensional Lagrangean contact structure can be equivalently viewed as a path geometry (or the geometry associated to second order ODEs modulo point transformations).
+Such structure is induced by a projective structure (i.e., the paths are the unparametrised geodesics of the projective class of connections) if and only if one of the two harmonic curvatures vanishes.
+It follows from~\cite{nurowski-sparling-cr} that this is equivalent to vanishing of the self-dual, respectively anti-self-dual part of the Weyl curvature of the induced conformal structure.
+In particular, the condition~\eqref{vertcurv} in the previous proposition can be replaced by the condition that the conformal structure is half-f\/lat. \end{Remark}